Dolinsk-Sokol (air base)

 Dolinsk-Sokol is a reserve military air base in Sakhalin Oblast, Russia located 8 km south of Dolinsk.
 It is a small base with numerous hardened hangars (aircraft shelters).

 It existed before June 1966 according to declassified KH-7 satellite images.
-Its chief operating unit was 365 IAP (365th Interceptor Aviation Regiment), flying the Sukhoi Su-15, MiG-23, and Sukhoi Su-27 during its 40 years of tenure.
-In the 1980s it received the MiG-31.
+Its chief operating unit was 777th Fighter Aviation Regiment PVO (777 IAP), flying the Sukhoi Su-15, MiG-23, and Sukhoi Su-27 during its 40 years of tenure.
+In the 1980s it received the Mikoyan MiG-31.
 It is also listed as being home to 361 IIVP (361st Instruction Test Helicopter Regiment) flying Mil Mi-24 and Mil Mi-8 helicopters.